MySQL Database Restore

 Rollback time: if you had selected the log backup restore point, you can rollback MySQL database state within the given time range.
 If you disable rollback time it will by default restore to the latest time point of the backup when it’s been taken.

 Same as database backup, while restoring databases, you can configure Transmission Strategy to encrypt the data transmission channel.
-You can also configure Speed Controller to limit the database restore speed accordingly.
+You can also configure Throttling Policy to limit the database restore speed accordingly.

 Step 4: Review & Confirm